jessejhein/Freetos_posix/linlike8/ReadMe.txt

 ========================================================================================================
 ToDo
+* aims to work on switch case mode, temporary pending auto. switch task mode, since normally 8 bit mcu does not have enough RAM to do task switching
 * hang inside scheduing due to all processes to sleep, solve it
 * sleep() => change to marco, then reduce some source code in size for X100
 * seperate libc from kernel linlike8